robvet/dapr-workshop/Assignment05/step-by-step.md

      - finecollectionservice
    ```

-As you can see, you specify the binding type SMTP (`bindings.smtp`) and you specify in the `metadata` how to connect to the SMTP server container you started in step 1 (running on localhost on port `4025`).
-The other metadata can be ignored for now.
+As you can see, you specify the binding type  (`bindings.smtp`) and describe how to connect to it in the `metadata` section.
+For now, you'll run on localhost on port `4025`.
+The other metadata can be ignored.

-Important to notice with bindings is the `name` of the binding.
-This name must be the same as the name used in the call to the bindings API as you did in the code in step 2:
+It's important to note the `name` of the binding.
+This name must be the same as that used in the call to the bindings API from step 2:

 ```csharp
 daprClient.InvokeBindingAsync("sendmail", "create", body, metadata);